 In 1996, Soundtrack New York became the workshop of choice.
 New York’s energy and creative buzz allowed Scott’s work to become more diversified through editing and mixing for long format TV, Ads and music.
 Over the next few years, Scott continued to specialize in mixing long format audio for clients like Discovery Channel, NatGeo Channel, PBS, Lifetime, MTV, ESPN, and USA networks.
 He also regularly mixed television ads for leading advertisers like Verizon, American Express, Burger King, Priceline, and ExxonMobil to name a few.

 As the television production audio business grew at Soundtrack, he’s had the opportunity to work on many TV series doing dialog replacement, such as Law & Order, Sex and the City, King of the Hill, Gossip Girl, and many feature films as well.
 In 1999, Scott received a multi-platinum record for his work on the “Jock Jams” compilations from Tommy Boy Records, and the American Masters documentary “Ella Fitzgerald: Something to Live For” was nominated for a Grammy in 2000.
 In 2011, Scott mixed the CD ‘Chandrika: Soul Call’ which earned a Grammy nomination for Best Contemporary World Music Album.
-Click HERE to see Scott’s IMDB credits page.
+Scott’s work can be seen on IMDB.